“Communication is your ticket to success, if you pay attention and learn to do it effectively.”Theo Gold

 To avoid this problem, learn more about what poor communication is, identify the most common communication issues, and get tips for making effective communication an integral part of your business’s work culture.

-Poor communication in the workplace can take many forms.
+Poor workplace communication can take many forms.
 Some are easier to identify than others, but all of them harm employees and the business as a whole.
 For this reason, companies must pinpoint their problems.
 Figuring out the source of organizational issues is the first step toward fixing them.

-Here are some of the most common reasons lack of communication occurs:
+Here are some of the most common reasons bad communication occurs:

 - Gossip: Rumors remain one of the most common examples of poor communication.
 Anyone in the company, from the CEO down to newly hired interns, can be the source of gossip.
 Gossip is often full of inaccuracies and exaggerations, even if people don’t mean it that way.
 A co-worker spreading a rumor about reorganization leading to future layoffs is just one example of gossip growing out of control.

 - Written Communication: At a time when remote work has become the norm, face-to-face communication is less common.
 Without the type of verbal cues associated with simply speaking to another human being, people can interpret written communication incorrectly.
 For example, a manager’s email to an employee could be blunt and direct, but the employee may interpret the message as the manager being angry and unsatisfied.

 - Lack of Confirmation: No email is perfect.
 That’s why people must confirm the information they receive.
 However, this is a step that too many people skip, leading to further misunderstandings.
 For example, if an employee sends an email asking their coworker for help on a project, the coworker should send an email back confirming their availability.
 Otherwise, the first employee may assume their coworker can immediately help out.